 The artwork spans over a wide range of themes, but a lot of focus tends to be put on the body in all its physical forms.
 It can be as bold as it is loving to its subjects.
 Artists explore with nude photographs, symbols of love, and genitalia, which Bush says that she finds refreshing.
 “I’m not saying I don’t see [phallic/yonic symbols] in heterosexual artwork, but I do feel like we embrace the physical form of the body and are open to creating work that celebrates it unashamedly,” she says.
 “It’s very liberating because that’s our reality.”

 Bush accepts work of any medium, but says that she sees a lot of photography and paintings, as well as jewelry, handcrafted cards, and recycled or upcycled materials.
 In three short months, she was surprised to see that artist space was completely sold out, and there wasn’t room to bring in anyone else.
 But she remains dedicated to showcasing as many creators as possible–so with new approval, Arty Queers is expanding to the Center’s atrium, and Bush can accept up to thirty artists for the growing event.

 Generally, anywhere from 150 – 200 people attend every month, so artists gain a lot of exposure very quickly.
 But Arty Queers isn’t the only program Bush is focused on.
-She’s also developed Reel Affirmations, a monthly international LGBTQ film series; OutWrite, an annual literary LGBTQ festival; and the annual Queer Theater Festival.
+She’s also developed Reel Affirmations, a monthly international LGBTQ film series and annual film festival; OutWrite, an annual literary LGBTQ festival; and the annual Queer Theater Festival.
 There are quarterly panels and speakers throughout the year as well.